 You can use your DIY display cabinet in so many places in the home.
 It would be a perfect gift for anyone who needs little extra storage.

-Here are a jut few places you can use your new display cabinet:
+Here are just a few places you can use your new curio cabinet:

 - Use it in the dining room to display your serving dishes.